safety camera sign from car window

 Camera Type

-Please note that although Police Scotland Safety Cameras fulfills the above to comply with national Programme guidance, non-compliance would not provide any mitigation of, or defence for, an alleged offence.
+Please note that although Police Scotland Safety Cameras fulfils the above to comply with national Programme guidance, non-compliance would not provide any mitigation of, or defence for, an alleged offence.

 Mobile cameras are deployed in clearly marked vans operated by trained operators and use laser detection and image recording technology to measure the speed of vehicles both approaching and travelling away from the enforcement location.
 Each mobile camera unit van is also fitted with a 360 degree imaging system and is able to track and record images of an offending vehicle as it approaches, passes alongside and then moves away from the camera van.
 This is particularly effective in the identification of motorcycles and any other vehicle where a number plate was obscured or missing.